inducer/pyfmmlib/README.rst

     ./grab-sources.sh

-This will download and unpack the fmmlib sources somewhere below here where the build expects it to be.
+This will download and unpack the fmmlib sources somewhere below here where the build expects them to be.

 Then run::